-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Elsmere is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Elsmere is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Elsmere who work in office and administrative support (16.83%), food service (11.40%), and sales jobs (10.55%).
+Elsmere is a decidedly white-collar town, with fully 85.26% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Elsmere is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Elsmere who work in office and administrative support (15.51%), sales jobs (9.99%), and maintenance occupations (9.25%).

-The per capita income in Elsmere in 2010 was $22,481, which is lower middle income relative to Delaware, and middle income relative to the rest of the US.
-This equates to an annual income of $89,924 for a family of four.
+The per capita income in Elsmere in 2018 was $32,949, which is upper middle income relative to Delaware and the nation.
+This equates to an annual income of $131,796 for a family of four.
 However, Elsmere contains both very wealthy and poor people as well.

 Elsmere is an extremely ethnically-diverse town.
 The people who call Elsmere home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elsmere residents report their race to be White, followed by Black or African-American.
 Elsmere also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 25.72% of the town’s residents.
-Important ancestries of people in Elsmere include Italian, German, English, and Polish.
+People of Hispanic or Latino origin account for 27.38% of the town’s residents.
+Important ancestries of people in Elsmere include Irish, German, Italian, English, and French.

 The most common language spoken in Elsmere is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Spanish and Chinese.